KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 After the uninstall process completes, the `C:\ProSoft` root directory and the `.\admin` and `.\cert` directories under it will remain.
 You can delete these manually.

-> <span id="warning-byline">It is strongly advised that you back up the `C:\ProSoft`, `C:\ProSoft\admin`, and the `C:\ProSoft\cert` directories before you delete them.
+> <span id="warning-byline">It is strongly recommended that you back up the `C:\ProSoft`, `C:\ProSoft\admin`, and the `C:\ProSoft\cert` directories before you delete them.
+>
+> It is also recommended that the directory structure of the resources at the time of decommissioning is not tampered with during or after the back up process.
 > </span>

-We also recommend that the directory structure of the resources at the time of decommissioning is not tampered with during or after the back up process.

 </span>